18kimn/revisiting-dubois/content/proposal.md

 Bois' topic and adjusting only the time frame, these reanlyses will also include contemporary tools of interactivity and animation.
-Statistical analyses will also be incorporated into this visualization; for example, hierarchical clustering and Moran's I tests will be used to analyze geogrpahic dispersion.
+Statistical analyses will also be incorporated into this visualization; for example, hierarchical clustering and Moran's I tests will be used to analyze geogrpahic dispersion, and the time series data will be fitted with a Bayesian structural time series model to summarize and produce causal hypotheses from Du Bois' time series data.

 Data for this reanalysis will come from the American Community Survey (ACS) for contemporary figures and the Census Bureau's Public Use Microdata Sample (PUMS)